jacubero/aws-architect-associate/docs/intro.rst

 AWS Outposts infrastructure is fully managed, maintained, and supported by AWS to deliver access to the latest AWS capabilities.
 Getting started is easy, you simply log into the AWS Management Console to order your Outpost, choosing from a wide catalog of Amazon EC2 instances and capacity and EBS storage options.

-Six Advantages of Cloud Computing
+Six advantages of cloud computing
 =================================

 `How AWS came to be <https://techcrunch.com/2016/07/02/andy-jassys-brief-history-of-the-genesis-of-aws/>`_